Coal India wins tax-cut boost as environmentalists fret

 "As prices go down it should help us sell the stock," the official said, declining to be named.

-The company has also been trying to sell coal to neighboring Bangladesh, but has faced delays due to issues over quality.
+The company has also been trying to sell coal to neighbouring Bangladesh, but has faced delays due to issues over quality.

 New Delhi-based Jindal Steel and Power said the lowering of the duty on coal, which accounts for up to 60 percent of costs for power companies, will improve the health of merchant power companies and cut power tariffs for some users.